silvacms/documentation/source/silva/contents/views.rst

 from ``silva.core.views.views.View`` (aliased as ``silvaviews.View``,
 *line 8*).

-On line 10, the :term:`Grok directive` :py:func:`grok.context` tells
+On line 9, the :term:`Grok directive` :py:func:`grok.context` tells
 the view which content to render, here the ``Blog`` content type.

-You can associate a page template to your view class, that will be used to generate the HTML output:
+You can associate a page template to your view class, it will be used to generate the HTML output:

 1. Create a template directory called ``blog_templates``.
 The name of